intermine/bluegenes/docs/building.md

     docker pull intermine/bluegenes:latest

+For an example of running BlueGenes in docker for a production environment, start by creating a `bluegenes.env` file.

+    BLUEGENES_DEFAULT_SERVICE_ROOT=https://mymine.org/mymine
+    BLUEGENES_DEFAULT_MINE_NAME=MyMine
+    BLUEGENES_DEFAULT_NAMESPACE=mymine

+Once you have added all your environment variables, start the docker container.

+    docker run -p 5000:5000 --env-file bluegenes.env -d --restart unless-stopped bluegenes

 ### Dokku

 [Dokku](http://dokku.viewdocs.io/dokku/) allows you to push a Git branch and have it automatically build and serve it using the appropriate docker container.
 (You can also use BlueGenes with [heroku](https://www.heroku.com/).)